-HCaTS is a performance-based contract vehicle with measurable standards in terms of quality and timeliness of deliverables and compliances in accordance with Section F.5.1 (Deliverable and Reporting Requirements) and F.5.2 (Compliance).
+HCaTS is a performance-based contract vehicle with measurable standards in terms of quality and timeliness of deliverables and compliances in accordance with Sections F.5.1 and F.5.2.

-In the event the Contract Payment Reporting Module (CPRM) is not operational, deliverable and reporting requirements designated for input into the CPRM shall be provided as directed by the HCaTS CO within the stated timeframes.
-The HCaTS CO, or an authorized representative, shall have the right to examine and audit all supporting records and materials, regardless of whether such items are in written form, in the form of computer data, or in any other form, for the purpose of enforcing all deliverables and compliances herein.
+In the event the Contract Payment Reporting Module (CPRM) is not operational, the deliverable and reporting requirements shall be provided to HCaTS CO within the stated timeframes.
+The HCaTS CO has the right to examine the supporting documents for the purpose of enforcing all deliverables and compliances herein.

-Failure to meet the following deliverables, reports, or compliance standards, if applicable, and $FAR \ \underline{52.204-15}$ may result in activation of Dormant Status and/or result in a Contractor being Off-Ramped (see Sections H.25 and H.26).
+Failure to meet the following deliverables, reports, or compliance standards, if applicable and FAR 52.204-15 may result in activation of Dormant Status (See Section H.25).